trilogy-group/.github/SECURITY.md

-Please report (suspected) security vulnerabilities to **[security@trilogy.com](mailto:security@trilogy.com)**.
-You will receive a response from us within 48 hours.
-If the issue is confirmed, we will release a patch as soon as possible.
+To report a security issue, please email **[security@trilogy.com](mailto:security@trilogy.com)** with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.
+Our Security team will respond within 3 working days of your email.
+If the issue is confirmed as a vulnerability, we will open a Security Advisory.
+This project follows a 90 day disclosure timeline.